By-Laws of the Florida Regional Admissions Counselors

 - Serve as the FRAC historian

-- Develop a strategy to communicate with FRAC Members and FRAC Partners using social media (technology chair)
+- Work with Technology Chair and Social Media Coordinator to develop a strategy to communicate with FRAC Members and FRAC Partners

 - Coordinate the annual publication of the FRAC Directory

 - Manage all FRAC member Slides used in FRAC events and presentations